Scope and Limitations

 - Try to prevent deterioration of the situation.
 You may provide emergency assistance for any injured parties.

 - Obtain emergency assistance as required (eg. Police, ambulance, fire department)

 - Complete an incident report (Liability Loss Report Form) as soon as possible, while details are still fresh and those involved are still at the scene.

 - Obtain name(s), address(es), and telephone number(s) of witness(es).

-- If possible, take photographs or videotape the site of the incident or accident including any and all warning signs, posters, etc.
+- If possible, take photographs or video the site of the incident or accident including any and all warning signs, posters, etc.

 - Never admit or discuss liability verbally or in writing.

 - Attach any letter(s) or threat of claim, Writ of Summons, or any relevant documentation to the incident report form and send it to Paddle Canada immediately.